This post may contain affiliate links. Please see our disclosure policy.

 What if your family does not have any old photographs?
 No old daguerreotypes tucked in the back of a drawer.
 No cabinet cards found in a photo album.
 No heritage photographs of any kind found.

-- Orphan Photo Sites – DeadFred.com is an often used orphaned photo site for sharing and finding old family photos.
+- Orphan Photo Sites – DeadFred.com is a well-known site for sharing and searching for orphaned family photographs.

-- Other Family Lines – Remember, just because your family line does not have any old photos, other family lines might!
-Reach out to distant cousins and family members to see who in the family is the keeper of the family photos….and the family history!
-In my family, that’s ME!
+- Other Family Lines – Just because your direct line doesn’t have photographs doesn’t mean the photos don’t exist.
+Reach out to cousins and extended family members to find out who’s keeping the family photos — and the family history.
+In my family, that’s me.

 Learn more about where to find old family photographs here.